REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Introduction

-\paragraph{Dynamic resource constraints.} Many interesting applications can make use of resource-aware deep models, \ie models that can adapt their execution to available computational resources and time constraints.
+\fakeparagraph{Dynamic resource constraints} Many interesting applications can make use of resource-aware deep models, \ie models that can adapt their execution to available computational resources and time constraints.
 For example, camera image processing by a drone or a car may depend on the respective speed~\citep{qu2022dress}.
-Processing interesting and relevant data can justify using more energy and computational time than when running regular environment scans~\citep{gherman2021poster}.
+Processing high-value data can justify using more energy and computational time than when running regular environment scans~\citep{gherman2021poster}.
 A naive solution to address dynamic resource constraints is to store several independent deep models and switch between them as resource availability and task priorities change.
-The drawback of this approach is both the increased memory consumption to store these independent models which does not scale, and the overhead of switching between models at runtime, \eg by loading these from flash to RAM and reallocating the necessary tensors.
+The drawback of this approach is the increased memory consumption to store these independent models, which does not scale, and the overhead of switching between models at runtime, \eg by loading these from flash to RAM and reallocating the necessary tensors.

 Several approaches have been proposed to adapt a model to dynamic resource constraints.
-These can be classified into the methods that implement early exit predictions at a cost of a reduced accuracy, \eg BudgetRNN~\citep{kannan2021budget} and ASVN~\citep{bambusi21}, and methods that maintain a subnetwork structure using weight sharing, with each subnetwork being more efficient yet possibly less accurate, \eg DRESS~\citep{qu2022dress} and NestDNN~\citep{fang2018nestdnn}.
-This work falls into the latter category, yet makes use of structured sparsity constructively to allow for additional flexibility and hardware support on typical IoT devices.
+These methods can be classified into two groups: those that implement early exit predictions at a cost of a reduced accuracy, \eg BudgetRNN~\citep{kannan2021budget} and ASVN~\citep{bambusi21}, and those that build a subnetwork structure using weight sharing, with each subnetwork being more efficient yet possibly less accurate, \eg Slimmable Subnets~\citep{yu2018slimmable}, DRESS~\citep{qu2022dress} and NestDNN~\citep{fang2018nestdnn}.
+This work falls into the latter category but leverages structured sparsity constructively to enable additional flexibility and hardware support on IoT devices.